huggingface/blog/keras-llama-32.md

 layout_map["feedforward_output_dense.kernel"] = ("model", None)
 ```

-Check out the [demo Colab here](https://drive.google.com/file/d/1WzErEM04rieeCMY6s_wGyTjWcuhAF-3D/view?usp=sharing) which fine-tunes the larger 8B Llama on pirate-speak, in just under 8 min on a Google TPU v5e (available in [JupyterLab on Hugging Face Spaces](https://huggingface.co/docs/hub/main/en/spaces-sdks-docker-jupyter).
+Check out the [demo Colab here](https://colab.research.google.com/drive/1WzErEM04rieeCMY6s_wGyTjWcuhAF-3D) which fine-tunes the larger 8B Llama on pirate-speak, in just under 8 min on a Google TPU v5e (available in [JupyterLab on Hugging Face Spaces](https://huggingface.co/docs/hub/main/en/spaces-sdks-docker-jupyter).
+The fine-tuned model is [here](https://huggingface.co/martin-gorner/llama-3.1-8B-pirate-instruct).
 And if you need a short model explainer about model parallelism and Keras, I have you [covered here](https://developers.googleblog.com/en/fine-tuning-gemma-2-with-keras-hugging-face-update/).